Eligible RAY Fellow applicants will:

 - Come from a racial / ethnic background underrepresented in conservation and demonstrate a commitment to the values of diversity, equity, and inclusion

 - Be less than 2 years out of college and have a Bachelor's Degree by July 2020 (we are not considering individuals with graduate degrees at this time)

 - Have not had a full-time job in conservation or clean energy

 - Have the ability to work in the United States and commit to the entire fellowship

 The RAY Fellowship stands with Deferred Action for Childhood Arrivals (DACA) recipients.
 We work to support and advocate for RAY applicants and Fellows, regardless of their country of origin, and we support permanent solutions and pathways to citizenship for like the Dream Act.
 Learn more about DACA, the Dream Act, and what we stand for by reading this press release from the incredible folks over at Society for Advancement of Chicanos/Hispanics and Native Americans in Science (SACNAS): https://www.sacnas.org/2018/02/26/sacnas-stands-with-our-dreamers_daca/.

 Whether applying for a position through us or elsewhere, we encourage you to know your rights if you are a recipient of DACA.
 Please visit the National Immigration Law Center website for information on what you are and are not required to share with employers: https://www.nilc.org/issues/daca/about-daca-and-employment/.

 How to Apply

-Applications for the 2020-2022 Fellowship cycle will open in January, 2020, exact date to be announced later this year.
+Applications for the 2020-2022 Fellowship cycle will open in January 17, 2020.
 To apply for the RAY Fellowship Program, applicants must:

 1. Complete an Application.
 When applications open, you will be able to click this link and complete a short online survey: Application Link HERE

 2. Submit a Curriculum Vitae or Resume (a link to submit your application materials will be emailed to you once you have completed the above application form).